Sweet and Sour Chicken

 Mixing sweet and sour sauce in a bowl

-Dredge the chicken
+3. Dredge the chicken

+Individually coat the chicken pieces in the dry seasoning mix so that there are no dry spots.
 Be sure to pack the dry mix in to the chicken with your hands (I like squeezing it in) to properly coat the chicken so the batter sticks.

-Fry (and double fry) the chicken
+4. Fry (and double fry) the chicken

-Heat a few quarts of neutral oil over high heat until the temperature reaches 350F.
 Carefully fry the chicken in batches for 3-4 minutes until golden brown.
 I highly recommend a thermometer to accurately measure your oil temperature, as you do not want the oil temperature to drop below 325F.

 Remove the chicken then bring the oil temperature back up to 350F and fry a second time for an additional 1-2 minutes until the chicken is dark golden brown and crispy!

-RECIPE TIPS
+PRO TIPS

 Do not let your frying oil drop below 325F when frying!
 I highly recommend you use a thermometer to keep an eye on the temperature.
-If you see it dropping below 325F, fry your wings in batches.
+If you see it dropping below 325F, fry your chicken in batches.
 Frying at a low temperature will result in too much moisture (AKA SOGGY!)

 The cooking process for the sauce is FAST so it’s a great idea to premix your sauce together, then add it straight into the pan!
 The corn starch will help thicken the sauce into that velvety texture that Chinese restaurants made so famous.